christopher5106/christopher5106.github.io/_posts/2015-05-17-mobile-first-new-exigences.markdown

 - **to stop using jQuery** because there is no DOM on server-side and jQuery code cannot be rendered on server-side.

-- **avoid localstorage and favor cookies**, because cookies are accessible from client and server codes
+- **avoid to save data in localstorage and favor cookies** as much as possible, because cookies'data is accessible from client and server.

 **We are impatient to see the next improvements in that field in the near future.**